-Creating a Comfortable Working Environment with Replacement Double Glazing
+Creating a Comfortable Working Environment with Double Glazing

 Since the lockdown in 2020 the total number of people working from home in Peterborough has shot up.
 During the lockdowns it was necessary to allow businesses to function by working remotely allowing operations to continue.
 However, once the lockdowns had been lifted, many Peterborough homeowners continued to work remotely.
-It seems like many companies will continue to have their staff work from home, this makes it extremely important when it comes to changing your old windows to double glazing.
+It seems like many companies have continued to have their staff work from home, this makes it extremely important when it comes to changing your old windows to double glazing.

-This is why it is more important than ever to get your Peterborough home a more comfortable environment, whilst reducing household heating bills at the same time.
+It is now more important than ever to make your Peterborough home a more comfortable environment.
+Not forgetting whilst reducing household heating bills at the same time.
 Throughout the post we will explore how replacement double glazing will help you achieve this.

 The rise of working from home

-Though remote working has been on a rise over the past decade, there is no denying that 2020 coronavirus has amplified homeworkers.
+Remote working has been on a rise over the past decade.
+There is no denying that 2020 coronavirus has amplified homeworkers.
 By April 2020 the UK had hit its peak with a staggering 60% of the adult population working from home.

-Employers however, have started to reduce office space, this reduces overall costs which additional office spaces create.
+Employers have now started to reduce office space.
+This reduces the overall business cost which additional office spaces create.
 During a survey in Peterborough, 75% of workers said that they had an increased productivity whilst working remotely.
-They believed that they had more distractions whilst working from the Peterborough office.
+Employees believe that they have more distractions whilst working from their Peterborough office than at home.

 Creating a comfortable home office

-While working from home has many benefits, there are still a few hurdles that must be jumped, in order to create a comfortable work environment.
+Working from home has many benefits.
+However, there are still a few hurdles that must need jumped, in order to create a comfortable work environment.

 Most people have now found a spare space in their house to work from.
 Some have even converted their garage or a spare room into an office.
 However, to make this a more suitable place to work, here are a few issues that need to resolve.

 One of the many distractions that occur is the noise.
 Most people did not notice how raucous their home is until they have started working from home.
-Noises like the TV, which can easily be switched off to help you concentrate again.
-However, outside noises such as traffic, children playing in their gardens, or even the neighbours talking in their garden, can make it near enough impossible to concentrate.
+Noises such as the TV can easily be switched off to help you concentrate again.
+Though, outside noises such as traffic, children playing in their gardens, or even your neighbours talking in their garden, can make it near enough impossible to concentrate.

-Fortunately, we at Peterborough Windows & Doors offer double glazing that will help to keep the noise out.
-If you live in a very noisy neighbourhood then our triple glazed windows will be ideal for you.
+Fortunately, Peterborough Windows & Doors offer double glazing that will help to keep the noise out.
+If you live in a very noisy neighbourhood then triple glazed windows will be ideal for you.

 Double glazing and triple glazing are manufactured to dissipate sound waves.
-Our A rated double glazing could reduce your noise down by 80%.
-With our triple glazing offering a stagger 90% reduction.
+A rated double glazing can also reduce noise levels down by 80%.
+Triple glazing can offer a stagger 90% noise reduction.